Five Common Causes of Weak Airflow

 A traditional forced-air HVAC system is equipped with a closed-loop system.
 In an ideal world, a certain volume of air is created.
 As follows, that air is dispersed around the house, such that the same amount of air is returned from the home, conditioned, and then circulated.

 Each region that absorbs a measured volume of air should also be able to return the same amount of air to the system.
-We worked with our friends over at McQuillan Brothers, St. Paul HVAC company, to determine how to tell if there isn’t enough return air.
-You can determine the return is not enough if:
+To determine how to tell if there isn’t enough return air if:

 - The region is being pressurized.